w3c-social/activitypump/README.md

 - Loosening behavioural requirements
 - Deprecating existing properties or behaviours

-### Lists of implementations

-These lists are externally maintained and initiated.

-- [delightful activitypub development](https://delightful.club/delightful_activitypub_development/): developer tools
-- [delightful fediverse apps](https://delightful.club/delightful_fediverse_apps/): ActivityPub federation protocol implementations
-- [FediDB software](https://fedidb.org/software): periodically polled software census, with statistics per implementation

-### Non-backwards-compatible changes
+### Breaking changes

-Non-backwards-compatible changes to the specification require chartering a new working group at the W3C.
+Breaking changes to the specification require chartering a new working group at the W3C.
 It also requires making changes in dozens of ActivityPub implementations and tens of thousands of running servers.
-This is a lot of work and is not done lightly.
+Breaking changes also cause disruption on the working network, since implementations and servers will upgrade gradually, on their own pace, not all at once.
+This is a lot of work, inhibits the point of the protocol (connecting people and communities), and is not done lightly.

 Examples of such changes:

 - Making optional features mandatory
 - Forbidding optional features
-- Deprecating features
+- Forbidding required features
-- Making

 To propose a breaking change to ActivityPub, add a new issue.
 It will be discussed and flagged for the next version of ActivityPub.

+## Lists of implementations

+These lists are externally maintained and initiated.

+- [delightful activitypub development](https://delightful.club/delightful_activitypub_development/): developer tools
+- [delightful fediverse apps](https://delightful.club/delightful_fediverse_apps/): ActivityPub federation protocol implementations
+- [FediDB software](https://fedidb.org/software): periodically polled software census, with statistics per implementation